giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 The degradation field is intentionally continuous and smooth.
 No geometric discontinuities are introduced.
 This allows the validation to isolate the influence of localized stiffness variation without mixing it with geometric changes.

 The objective of this law is to create a more demanding convergence scenario for the beam discretization.
 In the undegraded tower, the stiffness varies smoothly because of the tower taper alone.
 In the degraded case, the additional local reductions create sharper axial gradients that are more difficult to reproduce with coarse beam discretizations.
-This makes the degraded configuration suitable for evaluating how the beam model converges toward the continuous stiffness function that CSF provides as the reference model.
+This makes the degraded configuration suitable for evaluating how the beam model converges toward the continuous stiffness function defined by the YAML model.

 ## Structural loading configuration